MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-hub-site.md

 # Create a hub site in SharePoint

-If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site.
+If you're a global or SharePoint admin in Microsoft 365, you can convert any existing site to a hub site.

 > [!NOTE]
 >  We recommend selecting a communication site, or a team site that uses the new template.
 If you use a classic team site, the hub navigation will appear only on modern pages, and hub site settings will only appear on modern pages.<br>Sites that are already associated with another hub can't be converted to a hub site. <br>You can create up to 2,000 hub sites for an organization.
 There is no limit on the number of sites that can be associated with a hub site. <br>When users associate their sites with a hub, it doesn't impact the permissions of either the hub site or the associated sites.
 It's important to make sure all users you allow to associate sites to the hub have permission to the hub.